openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 `Start bit -> Data -> CRC - > End`

-To receive response, uMDA QSPI  expects `sddata_i` pin to have value 0(indicating start bit) within BLOCK_NUM clock cycles.
+To receive response, uDMA QSPI  expects `sddata_i` pin to have value 0(indicating start bit) within BLOCK_NUM clock cycles.
 If uDMA SDIO does not receive response from the external device within BLOCK_NUM `sdclk_o` clock cycle, it updates the Rx STATUS to STATUS_RSP_TIMEOUT and does not wait for the response.
 After successfully receiving the start bit, it reads BLOCK_SIZE data and 16 bit crc values.
 After successfully reading BLOCK_NUM data and subsequent crc bits, uDMA SDIO sets the EOT bit of STATUS CSR.
 Reading EOT bit will clear it.
 The uDMA SDIO reads the start bit, BLOCK_SIZE data and 16 bit crc values for BLOCK_NUM to complete Rx operation.